 The Series Preferred Shares are classified as mezzanine equity as they may be redeemed at the option of the holders on or after an agreed upon date outside the sole control of the Company while the Series A-1 preferred shares are also classified as mezzanine equity as they may be redeemed upon a deemed liquidation event.
 The holders of the Preferred Shares have the ability to convert the instrument into the Company's ordinary shares.
 The Company uses the whole instrument approach to determine whether the nature of the host contract in a hybrid instrument is more akin to debt or to equity.
 The Company evaluated the embedded conversion option in the Preferred Shares to determine if there were any embedded derivatives requiring bifurcation and to determine if there were any beneficial conversion features.
-The conversion of the Preferred Shares does not qualify for bifurcation accounting because the conversion option is clearly and closely related to the host equity instrument and the underlying ordinary shares are not publicly traded nor readily convertible into cash.
+The conversion option of the Preferred Shares are not publicly traded nor readily convertible into cash.
 The contingent redemption options and registration rights of the Preferred Shares did not qualify for bifurcation accounting because the underlying ordinary shares were neither publicly traded nor readily convertible into cash.
 There were no embedded derivatives that are required to be bifurcated.

 Beneficial conversion features ("BCF") exist when the conversion price of the preferred shares is lower than the fair value of the ordinary shares at the commitment date, which is the issuance date of the respective series of preferred shares.
 When a BCF exists as of the commitment date, its intrinsic value is bifurcated from the carrying value of the preferred shares as a contribution to additional paid-in capital.
-On the commitment date of the Series A preferred shares, Series A-1 preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E preferred shares, Series F preferred shares and Series G preferred shares, the most favorable conversion price used to measure the beneficial conversion feature were US\$0.25, US\$0.16, US\$0.93, US\$0.37, US\$0.42, US\$0.42, US\$0.42, US\$0.73 and US\$1.51, respectively.
-No beneficial conversion feature was recognized for the Series A preferred shares, Series A preferred shares, Series B preferred shares, Series C preferred shares, Series E preferred shares, Series F preferred shares and Series G preferred shares as the fair value per ordinary share at the commitment date were US\$0.12, US\$0.12, US\$0.39, US\$0.25, US\$0.25, US\$0.33, US\$0.59 and US\$0.89, respectively, which was less than the most favorable conversion price.
+On the commitment date of the Series A preferred shares, Series A-1 preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E preferred shares, Series F preferred shares and Series G preferred shares, the most favorable conversion price used to measure the beneficial conversion feature were US\$0.25, US\$0.16, US\$0.37, US\$0.37, US\$0.42, US\$0.73 and US\$1.51, respectively.
+No beneficial conversion feature was recognized for the Series A preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E preferred shares, Series F preferred shares, Series G preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series F preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E preferred shares, Series F preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E preferred shares, Series F preferred shares and Series G preferred shares as the fair value per ordinary share at the commitment date were US\$0.12, US\$0.12, US\$0.39, US\$0.25, US\$0.25, US\$0.25, US\$0.33, US\$0.59 and US\$0.89, respectively, which was less than the most favorable conversion price.
 The Company determined the fair value of ordinary shares with the assistance of an independent third party valuation firm.